 Libraries & Collections provides a range of books and online journals to support your studies and research.
 We have worked with your lecturers to try and ensure key readings are available online.
 All of our print books, and most journal articles can be located with Library Search:

 New to using Library Search?

 You can find online tutorials on using Library Search to find books and journals around your subject.
-Find them in the Getting started with the Library section of KLaSS:
+Find them in the Getting started with the Library page of this guide: